 fclose(filePtr);

-Closing a file

-After all file operations are complete, the file should be closed using the fclose() function.
+Closing a file: After all file operations are complete, the file should be closed using the fclose() function.
 This is essential because it frees the system resources associated with the file, ensuring that the file is properly saved and that other programs or processes can access it.
 Closing the file also flushes any unwritten data from the internal buffers to the file.
 Failing to close a file can lead to memory leaks, incomplete data writes, or the inability to access the file by other parts of the program.

 FILE *filePtr = fopen("output.txt", "w");